 What gave the Conservatives such a conclusive victory?
 Richard Crossman wrote in his diary that it boiled down to the fact that ‘Tory voters are far more afraid of another Labour government than Labour voters are afraid of another Tory government’ (p.
 364).
 For Kynaston though, it was more a case that ‘whatever the attractions or otherwise of Labour’s case, the electorate just did not want to change horses at a time of such prosperity’ (p.
 364).
 In the words of more than one contemporary, many voted for their stomachs in the 1959 general election.

 The problem with Modernity Britain: Opening The Box is that one doesn’t come away from the book feeling that Britain in the late 1950s was on the verge of a social revolution; the reader unaware of what happened next will be in for something of a surprise.
 Some seeds of change were undoubtedly present: but many had not yet germinated.
 The ‘satire-boom’ hadn’t begun; the Beatles and the Stones had still to form, and Sundays were still a by-word for boredom.
 In the 1960s Harold Wilson would go on to associate himself with the white heat of technological revolution; but at this point in his career one of his primary concerns was that the music of Gilbert and Sullivan was about to go out of copyright.
-Social attitudes showed little sign of loosening: after two devoting two pages to the downfall and conviction of rising Tory MP Ian Harvey for committing a homosexual act and the kicking of the Wolfenden report into the long grass, one can hardly expect the reader to be convinced by a succeeding paragraph or two claiming that ‘to an extent sometimes unappreciated, there were clear signs at the late 1950s of the hold of ‘respectable’ morality starting to break up’ (p.
+Social attitudes showed little sign of loosening: after two pages devoted to the downfall and conviction of rising Tory MP Ian Harvey for committing a homosexual act and the kicking of the Wolfenden report into the long grass, one can hardly expect the reader to be convinced by a succeeding paragraph or two claiming that ‘to an extent sometimes unappreciated, there were clear signs in the late 1950s of the hold of ‘respectable’ morality starting to break up’ (p.
 255).
 Kynaston is more on the mark when he states that ‘more bleak years lay ahead’ for homosexuals (p.
 254).
 (Incidentally, there is no mention in Modernity Britain of the famous Devlin-Hart exchange over the Wolfenden report, a large oversight surely?)

 Kynaston employs the same style in Modernity Britain as in the previous two volumes in this series: a blizzard of quotations from contemporary diaries and letters adorn most pages, and Phillip Larkin rubs shoulders with the likes of Florence Turtle and Harold Macmillan.
 Kynaston is also fond of the tactic of giving readers who know the history of the period a nod and a wink; for instance, March 1957 saw a young RADA graduate named Brian Epstein arrested for soliciting a homosexual act; while in July a ‘tousled sixteen year-old wearing a checked shirt and tight black jeans’ played at a village fete in Woolton: the young man in question turns out to be John Lennon.
-Modernity Britain is very much what might be described as an old-fashioned work of narrative history.
+Modernity Britain might be described as an old-fashioned work of narrative history.
 It is a very readable book; but those looking for analysis will more often than not look in vain.
 Kynaston’s technique is to pile up varying viewpoints from contemporary sources without ever really trying to distinguish between them.
 Those who know their E. H. Carr will remember his chapter on causation: the ‘candidate who, in reply to our question, was content to set out one after the other half a dozen causes of the Russian revolution and leave it at that, might get a second class, but scarcely a first; “well-informed, but unimaginative” would probably be the verdict of the examiners’.(2) Kynaston, of course, is a historian of some repute – but even so, he remains open to the charge of neglecting the why of history in favour of the how.
 There is on the whole a severe lack of analysis in Modernity Britain, perhaps best typified by his treatment of the Notting Hill riots.
-Kynaston describes, but fails to offer any kind of final word on the subject; instead devoting the rest of the rest of the chapter to living standards.
-In a sense this is quite a difficult book to review, on the basis that in many places one has to do Kynaston’s analysis for him.
-Moreover, the lack of analytic rigour in Modernity Britain means that it compares unfavourable with another recent account of the same period, Dominic Sandbrook’s Never Had It So Good.(3)
+Kynaston describes, but fails to offer any kind of final word on the subject, instead devoting the rest of the chapter to living standards.
+In a sense this is quite a difficult book to review, since that in many places one has to do Kynaston’s analysis for him.
+Moreover, the lack of analytic rigour in Modernity Britain means that it compares unfavourably with another recent account of the same period, Dominic Sandbrook’s Never Had It So Good.(3)

 Kynaston’s style of organising his material might also be described, perhaps a touch unkindly, as somewhat scattergun.
 In particular he is guilty of using sport as filler; random football or cricket results will be interpolated into chapters at various points, but there is no systematic treatment of either as a whole.
 (For instance, Kynaston notes the nationalisation of the previously regional Football League Divisions Three and Four; but doesn’t explain why this took place.)
-Returning to the ‘scattergun’ charge, Kynaston’s argument might be that he is trying to give us a feel of life as it unfolded; and it is a historical fact that, for example, Manchester United’s 5-4 victory at Arsenal occurred in the same week as the debut of the BBC’s arts program Monitor.
+Kynaston’s response to the 'scattergun' charge might be that he is trying to give us a feel of life as it unfolded; it is a historical fact that, for example, Manchester United’s 5-4 victory at Arsenal occurred in the same week as the debut of the BBC’s arts program Monitor.
 But nonetheless, Kynaston’s writing style does lay itself open to the famous Eltonian charge of history being little more than ‘one damn thing after another’.(4)